 - Become familiar with Canvas.
-It will be heavily utilized in this course.
+It will be heavily utilized in this course and all course material, including readings and assignments, will be outlined on a weekly page and organized by a weekly modules.
 I highly recommend you check Canvas often and turn on notifications.
 Log into Canvas and click Settings in the top right-hand corner.
 Double check that the registered email address is one you use.
 Then, click Notifications on the left-hand bar.
 I recommend choosing ASAP for Announcements and Conversations, at the very least. - Attend class.
 While it is not a component of your grade, attendance is expected at all classes; you will be responsible for all material covered in class.
 You are not required to let me know if you will be missing class.
-In the event you do miss class, please check the day's Canvas page for an overview of the class period and any assigned readings and activities. - Come to class prepared (having completed all assigned readings) and respectfully participate in-class discussions and activities. - Immediately notify me in the event of an emergency that prevents you from submitting an assignment or completing the course. - Ask questions if any expectations or assignments are unclear. - Be courteous of your instructor and fellow classmates when using technology.
+In the event you do miss class, please check the day's Canvas page for an overview of the class period and any assigned readings and activities. - Come to class prepared (having completed all assigned readings) and respectfully participate in-class discussions and activities. - Immediately notify me in the event of an emergency that prevents you from submitting an assignment or completing the course. - Ask questions if any expectations or assignments are unclear.

+• Be courteous of your instructor and fellow classmates when using technology.
 Always give speakers your full attention and make sure that any use of technology during class enhances your learning and does not distract you or others from course content.